Back

 • Using advanced tools to document and share exploratory testing insights effectively

-Innovations anchored in AI, Cloud computing, etc and agility & user-centricity will dominate Software testing and QA in 2025.
-As software becomes more complex, Quality Assurance would evolve from traditional testing to multi-dimensional testing covering cybersecurity, ethical AI etc. These trends are essential for businesses which are striving to deliver distinct experiential value through highly reliable software and to retain their edge in today’s fiercely competitive environment.
+Innovations anchored in AI, Cloud computing, etc., and agility & user-centricity will dominate Software testing and QA in 2025.
+As software becomes more complex, Quality Assurance would evolve from traditional testing to multi-dimensional testing covering cybersecurity, ethical AI etc. Teams that embrace these trends - building quality into every phase of development, not just testing it in at the end, will release faster and retain their edge in today’s fiercely competitive environment.

 Frequently asked questions